i2group/analyze/documentation/developer_essentials_example_delps.md

     The `dsid` directory is populated and maintained by the deployment scripts.
 This directory contains settings files for each of the data sources that are defined in `topology.xml`.

-2. Open the `dsid.delps-ds-id.properties` file in a text editor, and copy the value of the `DataSourceId` property.
+2. Open the `dsid.delps1.properties` file in a text editor, and copy the value of the `DataSourceId` property.
 3. In Eclipse, open the `da-elpsload-filesytem-example/src/resources/loader.properties` file.
-4. Remove the comment marker from the line that defines the `DataLoaderDataSourceId` property, and set the property to the value that you copied.
+4. Set the `DataLoaderDataSourceId` property to the value that you copied.

 You can now run the example to add items from the supplied XML file to the new ELP stage.